ihenrywu/Gurobi-Tool-Network-Model/README.md

 Detailed usage guidelines can be found in: [Handbook of TOOL 1](https://github.com/ihenrywu/Gurobi-Tool-Network-Model/blob/main/%5BPDF%5D%20Handbook%20of%20TOOL%201.pdf).

+**Note:** Execute Gurobi in Jupyter notebook need a Gurobi license and install Jupyter.
+Good news is that "Google Colab provides an easy way to use Gurobi with Python + Jupyter notebooks, with no local software installation required", and with no license needed.
+See the instructions [here](https://support.gurobi.com/hc/en-us/articles/4409582394769-Google-Colab-Installation-and-Licensing).
+Or you can use the Colab Version of TOOL 1 directly: [TOOL 1: Excel to Gurobi for Network Models(Colab Version)](https://colab.research.google.com/drive/1SiWc0q-otM1BLDBTDK7LbzFCiSr3x1Rm?authuser=5)

 ## TOOL 2: Gurobi All-in-One Jupyter GUI

 For those seeking an even more user-friendly experience, I have further good news: [Gurobi_All_in_One_Jupyter_GUI.ipynb](https://github.com/ihenrywu/Gurobi-Tool-Network-Model/blob/main/%5BTOOL%202%5D%20Gurobi_All_in_One_Jupyter_GUI.ipynb).
 This interactive version allows users to bypass Excel entirely.
 Instead, users can input initial conditions directly into a Jupyter Notebook, following on-screen prompts.
 The code then autogenerates the requisite variables and constraints and fetches the results from Gurobi.
 This iteration further simplifies the user interface and decreases the likelihood of errors.